MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-azure-get-started.md

 ### Create a new Maven project

 > [!NOTE]
 > This article uses the Maven build tool to build and run the sample code.
-Other build tools, such as Gradle, also work with the Azure libraries for Java.
+Other build tools, such as Gradle, also work with the Azure SDK for Java.

 Create a Maven project from the command line in a new directory on your system.